 9. There is no evidence that the aerosol from these products is safe.

 There is growing concern about the long-term health effects of aerosolizing nicotine and other chemicals in e-cigarettes and other vaping devices.
 The additives, heavy metals, ultrafine particles, and other ingredients they contain include toxins and carcinogens.

 10. The spread of e-cigarettes and other vaping devices may be re-normalizing smoking behavior.

 The increase in popularity of nicotine devices and their widespread availability is reversing the progress made over decades of intense global, national, and local efforts to reduce cigarette smoking, especially among young people.

 If you're a long-term cigarette smoker and haven’t been able to cut back or stop smoking using approved cessation methods, e-cigarettes and other vaping devices products appear to be a safer alternative than continuing cigarette smoking, even if they do not help you reduce your nicotine intake.
 However, if you do not smoke or use other forms of tobacco or nicotine, steer clear of e-cigarettes and other vaping devices.
 The potential risks to your long-term health outweigh any enjoyment in the moment.

 Linda Richter, PhD

 Director of Policy Research and Analysis

-Dr. Richter oversees the policy-oriented research projects at the Center.
+Dr. Richter oversees the policy-oriented research projects at Center on Addiction.
 Her work includes translating the science of nicotine, alcohol and other drug use and addiction for lay audiences and researching ways to improve addiction prevention, treatment and policy.